jmix-framework/jmix-ui-tests/README.md

 There are two packages in `jmix-ui-tests`:
 1. `ui`- contains UI tests for testing Jmix projects
-2. `sampler`- contains UI test for testing [Jmix Sampler project](https://github.com/Haulmont/jmix-sampler)
+2. `sampler`- contains UI tests for testing [Jmix Sampler project](https://github.com/Haulmont/jmix-sampler)

 #### Configuring
 * Use ```jmix.tests.ui.baseUrl``` property to define the base url for selenide browsers in ui package;